department of political science

-The Political Science major at Boston College consists of ten courses (30 credits): two introductory courses (those beginning with the number "zero"); at least one course in each of the four subfields of political science (American Politics; Comparative Politics; International Politics; and Political Theory); and four electives from any of the subfields.
+The Political Science major at Boston College consists of ten courses (30 credits): two introductory courses; at least one course in each of the four subfields of political science (American Politics; Comparative Politics; International Politics; and Political Theory); and four electives from any of the subfields.

 The Introductory Sequence

-With some exceptions as noted below under Qualifications, Exceptions, and Special Rules, all majors must take one of the following introductory courses: Fundamental Concepts of Politics (PO 041) or How to Rule the World (PO 021).
-After taking one of these two courses, students will be able to choose from among Introduction to Modern Politics (PO 042); Introduction to American Politics (POLI 1061); Introduction to International Politics (PO 081); or Introduction to Comparative Politics (PO 091).
+With some exceptions as noted below under Qualifications, Exceptions, and Special Rules, all majors must take one of the following introductory courses: Fundamental Concepts of Politics (POLI 1041) or How to Rule the World (POLI 1021).
+After taking one of these two courses, students will be able to choose from among Introduction to Modern Politics (POLI 1042); Introduction to American Politics (POLI 1061); Introduction to International Politics (POLI 1081); or Introduction to Comparative Politics (POLI 1091).

 NB: It is not essential to take Fundamental Concepts of Politics or How to Rule the World before Introduction to Modern Politics, Introduction to American Politics, Introduction to Comparative Politics, or Introduction to International Politics; nor is it essential to take either or both of the introductory courses in the freshman year.
 Many students do not begin their major until the sophomore year, and they have no difficulty finishing it on time.
 Students who scored a 4 or 5 on either of the AP exams in Government and Politics (American or Comparative) may place out of the requirement for the second introductory course (but not the first).
 It will still be necessary to take 10 courses (30 credits) in the major.
 You will need to get a form from the Office of Student Services signed by the Director of Undergraduate Studies in order for this waiver to be reflected on your Degree Audit.

-Some introductory courses—PO 061 and similar courses to be offered in the future—are open to non-majors as well as majors, and satisfy the University Core Social Science requirement.
-The latter is also true of PO 041 and PO 042.
+Some introductory courses—POLI 1061 and similar courses to be offered in the future—are open to non-majors as well as majors, and satisfy the University Core Social Science requirement.
+The latter is also true of POLI 1041 and POLI 1042.

-To summarize: Students will be required to take two introductory courses: Fundamental Concepts or How to Rule the World; and one additional course from the introductory list: Introduction to Modern Politics (PO 042); Introduction to American Government (PO 061); Introduction to International Politics (PO 081); and (PO 091) Introduction to Comparative Politics.
+To summarize: Students will be required to take two introductory courses: Fundamental Concepts or How to Rule the World; and one additional course from the introductory list: Introduction to Modern Politics (POLI 1042); Introduction to American Government (POLI 1061); Introduction to International Politics (POLI 1081); and (POLI 1091) Introduction to Comparative Politics.

 Beyond the Introductory Courses

 Students go directly from introductory courses into upper-level electives.
 These electives do not have to be taken in any particular order, and the course numbers do not indicate a preferred sequence or level of difficulty.
-The numbers indicate only the category in which the courses fall: courses beginning with a “3” are in American Politics; courses beginning with “4” are in Comparative Politics; courses beginning with “5” are in International Politics; and courses beginning with “6” are in Political Theory.
-Students must take eight courses (24 credits beyond) the introductory courses, and at least one course (3 credits) must be taken in each of the four subfields: American Politics, Comparative Politics, International Politics, and Political Theory.
+The second number indicates the category in which the courses fall: courses with a “3” in the second digit are in American Politics; courses with “4” in the second digit are in Comparative Politics; courses with “5” in the second digit are in International Politics; and courses with “6” in the second digit are in Political Theory.
+Students must take eight courses (24 credits) beyond the introductory courses, and at least one course (3 credits) must be taken in each of the four subfields: American Politics, Comparative Politics, International Politics, and Political Theory.
 All courses (credits) that do not fulfill the subfield or introductory requirements will be counted as electives in the major.
 The subfield requirements must be satisfied by courses taken (credits earned) in the department; courses taken (credits earned) abroad or transferred from other institutions may be used to fulfill elective requirements, or the second introductory course.
 To fulfill the major, at least six courses (18 credits) of the ten courses (30 credits) required must be taken at Boston College.

 There is a considerable variety in these elective offerings, because each faculty member has a rotating set of courses and usually teaches four of these each year.
 There are approximately 100 courses open to undergraduates over a four-year period.
 Some of these courses are seminars, which meet once a week, and are usually limited to 19 members so that there is much more opportunity for sustained and intense analysis of texts and problems than there is in a conventional lecture/discussion format.
 With the exception of the special Sophomore Seminars, seminars are open only to juniors and seniors.